abarker/typped/doc/sphinx_docs/recursive_descent.rst

 .. note::

-   Some of these features are still experimental, as is the current partial implementation.
+   Some of these features are still experimental.
+The some features are only partially implemented.

 Similarities and differences between the parsing methods
 --------------------------------------------------------